biblenerd/byzantique-hugo-site-files/content/welcome/texts.md

 ## Lectionary

-I belong to an Eastern Orthodox parish that uses the Byzantine Lectionary associated with Revised Julian calendar.
+I belong to an Eastern Orthodox parish that uses the Byzantine Lectionary associated with the Revised Julian calendar.
 Lectionary references herein generally align to this.

 ## What does a certain abbreviation mean?